stolt45/-Covid-Vaccine-Scheduling-Tips/Readme.md

 ## List of Places

-This is a list of places and why they tend to release new appointments.
-The exact times can flucuate and might be a bit different depending upon your location.
+This is a list of places and when they tend to release new appointments.
+The exact times can fluctuate and might be a bit different depending upon your location.
 But, I've found these to be fairly accurate for predicting when to find a slew of new appointments at a given place.
 The links here are the deepest links to any particular site I could find.